OrangeCash090/Roblox-3D-Engine/README.md

 Just require the key modules like the Engine3D module, Camera modules, and ModelLoader module.
 Make sure to use this on the client because that is what it is designed for.
 - For the engine to read an object, it needs to be in a certain structure.
 The object needs to only contain triangles and also needs to have a texture.
 To create a texture and save it, use the [CanvasDraw Image Importer] and set the texture in the object to the name of the newly created folder.
 > Note: Textures can only be at max 256x256 pixels.
+This also includes the screen size.

 ## Other Information
 To draw to the screen on Roblox, my engine uses the [CanvasDraw] module.
 I do not own this module, and it is only as optimized as the creator made it to be.